 Below is a list of vitamins and minerals including the FDA’s daily values, uses in the body, food sources, and additional notes, if any.
 There are four different measurements you’ll see on the daily values, defined below.

 There are two subcategories of vitamins: fat soluble and water soluble.
 They are named based on their absorption and transport.
-Water soluble vitamins, on the other hand, dissolve in blood and travel freely.

 Vitamins are considered fat soluble when they absorb and transport in the same fashion as fats.
 Similar to cholesterol (molecules from fat) transport, fat soluble vitamins cannot travel through the bloodstream without a carrier molecule.